 In 2019, the Florida Legislature appropriated \$1,000,000 for the planning and redesign of the existing SEOC.
-A spatial analysis was conducted and determined the roughly 241,000 gross square feet with full SEOC buildout for ESF functions, conference space, and offices for staff is required to meet the Division of Emergency Management's 2050 spatial and functional needs.
-A facility assessment found that the building requires improvement in security, safe zone distancing, and staging to function as a more effective public safety and emergency services administration facility.
-Other site building constraints are the non-existent protection levels for blast protection or safe stand-off distances needed for occupant safety.
+A spatial analysis was conducted and determined the 288,300 gross square feet with full SEOC buildout for Emergency Support Function (ESF) activities, conference space, and offices for staff is required to meet the Division's spatial and functional needs through the year 2050.
+The new SEOC is crucial to accommodate functional space to meet personnel numbers, parking, high levels of traffic, infrastructure redundancy for Mechanical, Electrical and Plumbing (MEP) systems, flexible space for multiple occurring events, security, code compliance, blast protection accommodations, and space for future growth.